NeuroTechX/ntx_slack_archive/general.md

  >I'm going to this event!
 Apparently my lab has a collaboration with Interaxon.
 Supposedly P300s can be detected with muse though I haven't looked into the tech yet

+8/17/2017 7:24 PM

+ **travjav** :

+ >Does anyone have any information on how to map the Microvolts for the Ganglion?
+I need to display the information accurately on a line graph with live data from a socket(s) thanks in advance !